 If you’re on one of these diets or considering it, the number of carbohydrates may make a huge difference in your decision.
 Every gram of carbohydrates is important when on a low carb diet.

-Therefore, let’s examine which one has fewer carbs, almond or skim milk.
+Therefore, let’s examine which one has fewer carbs.

-Almond milk has fewer carbohydrates per 1 cup serving than skim milk making it better for low carb diets.
-Skim milk contains 12.3 grams of carbs per 1 cup and almond milk contains 3.4 grams.
-This equals 260% fewer grams of carbs while drinking almond milk per 1 cup serving.
+Almond milk has fewer carbohydrates, 3.4 grams per 1 cup serving, making it better for low carb diets.
+Skim milk contains 12.3 grams of carbs per 1 cup.
+This equals 260% fewer grams of carbs per 1 cup serving.

 If gaining lean muscle mass on your body is the goal then the amount of protein and carbohydrates may matter to you.

 Extra protein helps to build and repair muscle fibers after a strenuous workout.
 Healthy carbohydrates help to fuel energy and increase performance while exercising or lifting weights.

 Therefore, let’s examine which is better for bodybuilding.

 Skim milk is better for bodybuilding than almond milk due to its higher percentage of protein and carbohydrates.
 The extra carbs can help fuel exercise performance and the added protein may help rebuild damaged muscle.

 - Skim milk has 733% more protein per one cup.
 Almond milk is much lighter in protein.